-- O Is there water seeping out from the retaining wall?

-- O Does a tree root affect the structural integrity of the retaining wall?

-- O Does the cliff have a bulge?

-- Are there cracks in the retaining wall?

-- O Is there a hole for water drainage (drainage pipe)?

-- O Has the ground sunk?

-- Construction Advisory Division
+- O Is there water seeping out from the retaining - O Does a tree root affect the structural integrity of the retaining wall? - O Does the cliff have a bulge? - O Are there cracks in the retaining wall? - O Is there a hole for water drainage (drainage pipe)? - O Has the ground sunk? - Guidance Section, Construction Guidance Division

-- 1 03-5273-3745